MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/overview.md

 Learn about our latest released features:

+- Version [1809.5](https://aka.ms/wac1809.5) is a GA cumulative update that includes various quality and functional improvements and bug fixes throughout the platform and a few new features in the hyper-converged infrastructure management solution.
-- Version [1809](https://aka.ms/WindowsAdminCenterBlog) is our most recent GA release which brings features that were previously in preview to the GA channel.
+- Version [1809](https://cloudblogs.microsoft.com/windowsserver/2018/09/20/windows-admin-center-1809-and-sdk-now-generally-available/) was a GA release that brought features that were previously in preview to the GA channel.
 - Version [1808](https://aka.ms/WACPreview1808-InsiderBlog) added Installed Apps tool, lots of under the hood improvements, and major updates to the preview SDK.
-- Version [1807](https://aka.ms/WACPreview1807-InsiderBlog) - added a streamlined Azure connect experience, improvements to VM inventory page, file sharing functionality, Azure update management integration, and more.
+- Version [1807](https://aka.ms/WACPreview1807-InsiderBlog) added a streamlined Azure connect experience, improvements to VM inventory page, file sharing functionality, Azure update management integration, and more.
-- Version [1806](https://aka.ms/WACPreview1806-InsiderBlog) added Show PowerShell script, SDN management, 2008 R2 connections, SDN, scheduled tasks, and many other improvements.
+- Version [1806](https://aka.ms/WACPreview1806-InsiderBlog) added show PowerShell script, SDN management, 2008 R2 connections, SDN, scheduled tasks, and many other improvements.
 - Version 1804.25 - Maintenance update to support users installing Windows Admin Center in completely offline environments.
 - Version [1804](https://cloudblogs.microsoft.com/windowsserver/2018/04/12/announcing-windows-admin-center-our-reimagined-management-experience/) - Project Honolulu becomes Windows Admin Center and adds security features and role-based access control.
 Our first GA release.
 - Version [1803](https://blogs.windows.com/windowsexperience/2018/03/13/announcing-project-honolulu-technical-preview-1803-and-rsat-insider-preview-for-windows-10) added support for Azure AD access control, detailed logging, resizable content, and a bunch of tool improvements.